richm/rsyslog/plugins/omamqp1/README.md

 The following parameters are recognized by the plugin:

-* template - Template used by the action.
 * host - The address of the message bus.
 Optionally a port can be included, separated by a ':'.
-Default: "localhost:5672"
+Example: "localhost:5672"
 * target - The destination for the generated messages.
 This can be the name of a queue or topic.
-Default: "rsyslog-omamqp1"
+On some messages buses it may be necessary to create this target manually.
+Example: "amq.topic"
 * username - Optional.
 Used by SASL to authenticate with the message bus.
 * password - Optional.
 Used by SASL to authenticate with the message bus.
+* template - Template used by the action.
+* idleTimeout - The idle timeout in seconds.
+This enables connection heartbeats and is used to detect a failed connection to the message bus.
+Set to zero to disable.
+* retryDelay - The time in seconds this plugin will delay before attempting to re-established a failed connection (default 5 seconds).
+* disableSASL - Setting this to a non-zero value will disable SASL negotiation.
+Only necessary if the message bus does not offer SASL.